Raymond Sargent: Early life

-Along with his sister Jean, he was born in the town of Poole, Dorset to a mother from Lancashire and Poole father.
+Along with his sister Jean, he was born in the town of Poole, Dorset to a mother from Lancashire and a Poole father.

 Career

-Following several years of study as an electro-mechanic instrument mechanic, then an instrument maker Raymond discovered a passion for drama when his future wife Julia Banwell introduced him to amateur dramatics.
+Following several years of study as an electro-mechanical instrument mechanic, then an instrument maker Raymond discovered a passion for drama when his future wife Julia Banwell introduced him to amateur dramatics.
 He then studied acting professionally at Mountview Theatre School in London.

 Theatre

-He toured for two years from 1994–1996 with the highly successful nationally touring musical production of The Buddy Holly Story playing Norman Petty and Jack Daw, he also played parts in The Resistible Rise of Arturo Ui, Rhinoceros! and Hard Times.
+He toured for two years from 1994 to 1996 with the highly successful nationally touring musical production of The Buddy Holly Story playing Norman Petty and Jack Daw.
+He also played parts in The Resistible Rise of Arturo Ui, Rhinoceros! and Hard Times.

 Television

 During his early career, he played small parts in television programmes such as Only Fools and Horses, Miss Marple, cult programmes The Two Ronnies, Blake's 7 and Doctor Who.
-He later played larger parts in 'Let's Roll- The Story of Flight 93' and 'Time Tourists'.
+He later played larger parts in 'Let's Roll: The Story of Flight 93' and 'Time Tourists'.
 He also appeared in several television advertisements and training videos.